pondersource/Android-Solid-Services/README.md

 You can find the generated ```.apk``` file in the path:
 `./app/build/outputs/apk/debug`

+You can open it for instance with Android Studio.

 ## Library
 This library has the functionality to do the authentication for your solid app on Android.